MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/fruity-falls.md

 It’s worth noting that the content is not contained within the **Ld** or **Hd** folders, which are part of the default CocosSharp template.
 The **Ld** and **Hd** folders are intended to be used for games which provide two sets of content – one for lower-resolution devices, such as phones, and one for higher-resolution devices, such as tablets.
 The Fruity Falls art is intentionally created with a pixelated aesthetic, so it does not need to provide content for different screen sizes.
 Therefore, the **Ld** and **Hd** folders have been completely removed from the project.

-## GameScene Layering
+### GameScene layering

-As mentioned earlier in this guide, the GameScene is responsible for all game object instantiation, positioning, and inter-object logic (such as collision).
+As mentioned earlier in this guide, the `GameScene` is responsible for all game object instantiation, positioning, and inter-object logic (such as collision).
 All objects are added to one of four `CCLayer` instances:

 ```csharp